Asset Lifecycle Management Process: Optimizing Your IT Strategy

 What are common challenges in the asset lifecycle management process?

-Most ALM challenges come down to visibility gaps.
+Most challenges come down to visibility gaps.
 Spreadsheet-based tracking breaks down as asset counts grow.
 Manual inventory audits miss devices, especially remote endpoints and cloud resources.
-Without automated discovery, teams operate on stale data.
+Without discovery-driven data, teams operate on stale records.
 That leads to duplicate purchases, missed warranty deadlines, and compliance blind spots.

 Integration is another pain point.
 When ITAM, ITSM, and CMDB systems do not share data, lifecycle decisions happen in silos.
-A change management request in ServiceNow or Jira Service Management may not reflect the current asset status if the CMDB is outdated.
+A change management request in ServiceNow or Jira Service Management may not reflect current asset status if the CMDB is out of date.

 How does the asset lifecycle management process reduce IT costs?